entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > King *et al*.
 (2017), Character 307; Castiello (2018), Character 299; Zhu Y. *et al*.
 (2022), Character 175; Brazeau *et al*.
 (2023), Character 312.

 > - The coding of *Eosteus* is 1.
 The coding of *Megamastax amblyodus* is 1.

-> - The coding of *Psarolepis romeri* is changed from ? to 1.
-The coding of *Achoania jarviki* is changed from ? to 1.
+> - The coding of *Achoania jarviki* is changed from ? to 1.

+> - LXY.
+The coding of *Psarolepis romeri* is changed from ? to 1.
 The coding of *Qingmenodus yui* is changed from ? to 1 (Lu et al., 2016).
 The coding of *Youngolepis praecursor* is changed from ? to 1 (Chang, 1982).
 The coding of *Diabolepis speratus* is changed from ? to 1 (Qiao, 2011).
 The coding of *Onychodus jandemarrai* is changed from 0 to 1 (Andrews et al., 2006).
 The coding of *Miguashaia bureaui* is changed from 0 to 1 (Forey, 1998).
 The coding of *Porolepis spp* is changed from 0 to 1 (Jarvik, 1972).
 The coding of *Glyptolepis groenlandica* is changed from 0 to 1 (Jarvik, 1972).
 The coding of *Osteolepis macrolepidotus* is changed from 0 to 1 (Westoll, 1936).
 The coding of *Gogonasus andrewsae* is changed from 0 to 1 (Jarvik, 1980).
 The coding of *Eusthenopteron foordi* is changed from 0 to 1 (Jarvik, 1980).

 > - The coding of *Meemannia*_like fish is 1.